On-Site Clinics

 Insurance — Rich carries CFI insurance with a $5,000 aircraft damage liability limit.

-Promotion/Scheduling — The host shall be responsible for promoting the event locally, scheduling the flights, and coordinating the logistics for an evening safety seminar.
+Promotion/Scheduling — The host shall be responsible for promoting the event locally, scheduling training flights, and coordinating the logistics for an evening safety seminar.
 Rich Stowell will provide guidance as necessary.